DMTF/Redfish-Usecase-Checkers/README.md

+# Redfish Usecase Checkers

-Copyright 2017-2019 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2017-2021 DMTF.
+All rights reserved.

-# Redfish-Usecase-Checkers
+## About

         Language: Python 3.x

 This is a collection of tools to exercise and validate common use cases for DMTF Redfish.
 For example:
-* Issue system reset commands (On, GracefulShutdown, GracefulRestart, etc.)
+* Issue system reset commands (`On`, `GracefulShutdown`, `GracefulRestart`, etc.)
-* Issue PATCH requests for BootOverride modes, modifying BIOS/UEFI boot sequence
+* Issue PATCH requests for boot override modes, modifying BIOS/UEFI boot sequence
-* Add/modify/delete Account users and roles
+* Add/modify/delete user accounts

 ## Prerequisites